-Request a bet offers are increasingly popular with bookmakers and bettors alike.
+Request a bet offers are popular with bookmakers and bettors alike.

-Bookmakers like DIY bets because it’s difficult to benchmark the value against a betting exchange.
+Bookmakers like DIY bets.
+It’s difficult to benchmark the value against a betting exchange.

 - Bet on a bookmaker pre-set selection.
 For example, William Hill YourOdds.